MichaelPereira/webhooks-demo-application/README.md

     $ docker system prune

+## Running the services
+First you need to create a `.env` containing the following tokens:

+    GITHUB_TOKEN=<personal token value>
+    SLACK_TOKEN=<personal token value>

+Then you can run the stack with:

+    $ docker-compose up -d

+You might to run the command twice as the demo app will load before the mysql container is ready.

 ## Testing locally with ngrok

 Since github needs to send the events to a publicly accessible URL and